m2lines/m2lines.github.io/content/jobs.md

 ### NYU

-* Project manager (½ time) will be hired to coordinate with different groups within M&#x00B2LInES, interface with the funders, and support the lead institution on day-to-day activities related to the project.
+* 1 Project manager will be hired to coordinate with different groups within M&#x00B2LInES, interface with the funders, and support the lead institution on day-to-day activities related to the project.

 * 3 Postdocs in Machine Learning for climate modelling will be hired to  develop 1) advanced scale- and physics-aware deep learning algorithms;  2) probabilistic deep learning algorithms; 3) interpretable machine learning-based toolkits for physics-discovery.

 * 1 postdoc in Ocean Mesoscale Processes and Air-sea Coupling will be hired to focus on deepening our understanding of air-sea coupling and mesoscale eddy momentum and energy in the ocean, and their parameterizations via machine learning.
+Apply here: apply.interfolio.com/83079

 ### Columbia University